If you are planning on joining us for a day camp while under COVID-19 restrictions, this page should tell you everything you need to know.

 For camps with over 15 campers, we will split into two non-mixing bubbles, with our facilities cleaned throughout the day by a dedicated cleaning team to avoid any cross-contamination.

-Campers aged 11+ will need to bring a face mask to wear whenever they are indoors.
+Campers in Year 7 or above will need to bring a face mask to wear whenever they are indoors.
 Younger campers are welcome to wear a face covering if they wish.

 Hand sanitizer will be readily available around the house and applied regularly and there will be regular hand washing times throughout the day.